bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ## Setting up SAML SSO for a Bitrise organization

-In this tutorial, we describe how organization owners can set up SAML SSO and invite organization members to set up their own connections.
+In this tutorial, we describe how organization owners can set up their SAML SSO and invite organization members to set up their own connections.

 1. Go to your organization's `Security` tab on [bitrise.io](https://www.bitrise.io).
 2. Copy the `Single Sign-On URL`.
 You will need this URL to add Bitrise on your SAML SSO provider's site.